joymar300/Contact_angular_new/README.md

-## Indicaciones:
+## Advice:
-- cambiar conectiondeaulft de la api, a la suya
+- change conectiondeaulft from the api, to yours